soothill/soothill.github.io/SETUP-COMPLETE.md

-# Jekyll Blog Setup Complete! 🎉
+# Soot & Silicon - Jekyll Blog Setup Complete! 🎉

-Your GitHub Pages site has been successfully converted to a dynamic Jekyll-powered blog system.
+Your GitHub Pages site "Soot & Silicon" has been successfully converted to a dynamic Jekyll-powered blog system where hardware meets software.

 ## What Was Created